Georgism And Population Control

 Malthus begins with the assumption that population increases in a geometrical ratio, while subsistence can increase in an arithmetical ratio at best.

-That’s not an assumption.
-It’s a historical fact that subsistence only ever increased arithmetically at the time that Malthus wrote his Essay on the Principle of Population, until the Industrial Revolution happened.
+That’s not an assumption, when we include the historical context.
+It’s a historical fact that subsistence only ever increased arithmetically at the time when Malthus wrote his Essay on the Principle of Population, before the Industrial Revolution happened.
 Whenever subsistence rose, so did the carrying capacity, and so did the population.
 The reason why the world population is not geometrically larger compared to its previous sizes is because populations cannot exceed their carrying capacities.
 Carrying capacities have only been able to increase arithmetically historically, hence why most population increases prior to the Industrial Revolution had only increased arithmetically.

 The main body of the book is actually a refutation of the very theory it advances.
 His review of what he calls positive checks simply shows that the effects he attributes to overpopulation actually arise from other causes.
 He cites cases from around the world where vice and misery restrain population by limiting marriages or shortening life span.
 Not in a single case, however, can this be traced to an actual increase in the number of mouths over the power of the accompanying hands to feed them.
 In every case, vice and misery spring either from ignorance and greed, or from bad government, unjust laws, or war.

-Once humans are the apex predator and they have reached the carrying capacity of their environment, unless there is a very high rate of disease, the majority of deaths will be from warfare because people who let their children die of starvation rather than going to war, be eliminated by those who fight for their children’s survival.
+Once humans are the apex predator and they have reached the carrying capacity of their environment, the majority of deaths will be from warfare, unless there is a very high rate of disease.
+People who let their children die of starvation rather than going to war, will be eliminated by those who fight for their children’s survival.

 Nor has what Malthus failed to show been shown by anyone since.
 We may search the globe and sift through history in vain for any instance of a considerable country in which poverty and want can be fairly attributed to the pressure of an increasing population.
 Whatever dangers may be possible in human increase, they have never yet appeared.
 While this time may come, it never yet has afflicted mankind.